Morten Rustad is back with his most ambitious film to date – one whole year of Norwegian nature condensed to seven minutes.

 “There are always new places to see in Norway as well.”

-The glaciers, mountains and waterfalls are all about raw, sublime power.
-On the other hand, natural wonders such as the northern lights, the fjords and quiet mountain plateaus highlight Norway’s serene qualities.
+The glaciers, mountains, and waterfalls are all about raw, sublime power.
+On the other hand, natural wonders such as the northern lights, the midnight sun, the fjords, and quiet national parks highlight Norway’s serene qualities.

 According to ancient legend, the name Norway comes from the old norse word Norðrvegr, which means “the way north”, a name given to this long and craggy coast because it was largely ice-free in the wintertime.